 Things to Do When It’s Too Hot in OC

 4. Find a pool.
 Call up a friend or check your city’s recreation guide to see if any of the public pools have swim hours.
+I have a list of city parks and recreation websites.

 5. Seek out splash parks and water play places.
 I have a whole list of places you can try.
 Some may only be open on weekends, now that it’s not summer.